Gen-Min Lin*, Kun-Zhe Tsai, Chin-Sheng Lin and Chih-Lu Han Pages 156 - 160 ( 5 )

-Aim: To investigate the association of physical fitness with long-term blood pressure variability (BPV) in young male adults.
+Aims: The aim of this study is to investigate the association of physical fitness with longterm Blood Pressure Variability (BPV) in young male adults.

-Methods: We included 1,112 healthy military males, ages 18-40 years (mean age, 32 years) in Taiwan for the current analysis.
-Resting blood pressures were measured over right upper arm in a sitting position every two-year interval from 2012 to 2018 (2012-14, 2014-15, 2015-16, 2016-18).
-We assessed long-term BPV by standard deviation (SDSBP and SDDBP) and average real variability (ARVSBP and ARVDBP) across 4 visits during the study period.
-Aerobic fitness was evaluated by time for a 3000-meter run test, and anaerobic fitness was evaluated by numbers of 2-minute sit-ups and 2-minute push-ups, respectively.
+Methods: 1,112 healthy military males, aged 18-40 years (mean age, 32 years), in Taiwan were included for the current analysis.
+Resting blood pressures were measured over the right upper arm in a sitting position every two years from 2012 to 2018 (2012-14, 2014-15, 2015-16, 2016-18).
+Long-term BPV by Standard Deviation (SDSBP and SDDBP) and Average Real Variability (ARVSBP and ARVDBP) were assessed across 4 visits during the study period.
+Aerobic fitness was evaluated by the time taken for a 3000-meter run test, and anaerobic fitness was evaluated by the number of 2-minute sit-ups and 2-minute push-ups.

-Conclusion: We found that there was no association of physical fitness with long-term BPV in young male military personnel.
+Conclusion: It was found that there was no association of physical fitness with long-term BPV in young male military personnel.
 Previous studies have shown no association with cardiorespiratory fitness in the elderly.
-This study further extended the knowledge of a null association between anaerobic fitness and long-term BPV.
+This study further increased the knowledge of a null association between anaerobic fitness and long-term BPV.

 Aerobic fitness, anaerobic fitness, average real variability, blood pressure variability, military personnel, young males.